pingcap/docs-dm/en/monitor-a-dm-cluster.md

 If your DM cluster is deployed using DM-Ansible, the [monitoring system](replicate-data-using-dm.md#step-8-monitor-the-task-and-check-logs) is also deployed at the same time.
 This document describes the monitoring metrics provided by DM-worker.

-> **Note:**
->
-> Currently, DM-master does not provide monitoring metrics yet.

 ## Task

 In the Grafana dashboard, the default name of DM is `DM-task`.

 ### `overview`

-`overview` contains some monitoring metrics of all the DM-worker instances in the currently selected task.
-The current default alert rule is only for a single DM-worker instance.
+`Overview` contains some monitoring metrics of all the DM-worker and DM-master instances or sources in the currently selected task.
+The current default alert rule is only for a single DM-worker/DM-master instance/source.

 | Metric name | Description | Alert | Severity level |
 |:----|:------------|:----|:----|